morinted/schedule-generator/README.md

 # schedule-generator

-A schedule generator for the University of Ottawa writting in Java, using OCSF.
+A schedule generator for the University of Ottawa writing in Java, using OCSF.

 ## Introduction

 This is being created by Ted Morin & Daniel Murdoch as assignment 5 & 7 for the course SEG2105A at the University of Ottawa.
 We are creating this program based on one simple problem line:
-University of Ottawa students have no easy way to generate a conflict-free, optimised schedule.
+University of Ottawa students have no easy way to generate a conflict-free, optimized schedule.

 ## Features